boytpcm123/gitlab-ci-fastlane/README.md

 ![img](Resources/firebase_auth.png)

 Print a new [refresh token](https://developers.google.com/identity/protocols/OAuth2).
 The current CLI session will not be affected.
 Store the output token in a secure but accessible way in your CI system.
-Use this token when setup in fastlane to upload IPA to [Firebase App Distribution](https://firebase.google.com/docs/app-distribution)
+Use this token when setup in Fastlane to upload IPA to [Firebase App Distribution](https://firebase.google.com/docs/app-distribution)

 Next is an important step, create a new lane in your Fastfile: